-“I am sure that this policy would be a game changer in the Industry and will be a model for other states.
-Our real work starts now, focussing on developing a ready ecosystem for a vibrant electric vehicle sector in the state,” said R V Deshpande, Industries Minister for Karnataka.
+“I am sure this policy would be a game-changer in the industry and will be a model for other states.
+Our real work starts now, focusing on developing a ready ecosystem for a vibrant EV sector in the state,” said R V Deshpande, Karnataka’s industries minister.

-already has a fledgling ecosystem for supporting electric mobility thanks to some of the early movers such as Chetan Maini, the founder of Reva.
-Apart from the country’s only electric car manufacturer Mahindra Electric, the state is also home to one of the most promising electric mobility start-ups Ather Energy.
+already has a fledgling ecosystem for supporting electric mobility, thanks to some of the early movers such as Chetan Maini, the founder of Reva.
+Apart from India’s only electric car manufacturer Mahindra Electric, the state is also home to one of the most promising electric mobility start-ups

 Apart from manufacturers, Karnataka

-is also home to component makers such as Bosch and Delphi which have begun preparing for the country’s electrification drive.
+is also home to component makers such as Bosch and Delphi, which have begun preparing for India’s electrification drive.

 unit in Bengaluru has been working on electrification solutions since early 2016, drawing on decades of research from its headquarters in Germany.

 Karnataka’s policy also asks for the creation of a special purpose vehicle that will involve civic agencies, state transport and energy companies, and its renewable energy and industrial boards for the creation of charging infrastructure within the state.
-The state will also mandate installation of charging units in all high-rise buildings, malls, IT parks and apartment complexes.
+The state will also mandate installation of charging units in all highrise buildings, malls, information technology

-While states such as Delhi have looked at the use of subsidies to boost sales of electric vehicles
+While states such as Delhi have looked at the use of subsidies to boost sales of EVs

 to counter its growing pollution problem, Karnataka

 is now hoping to become the EV capital of India.
-The state’s cabinet approved the new policy which has a vision “to make Karnataka, a preferred investment destination for manufacturing of Electric Vehicles”.
+The state’s Cabinet approved the new policy, which has a vision “to make Karnataka, a preferred investment destination for manufacturing of EVs”.